Iran Marine Fund

 The fund was established to enable sustainable development in Iran's marine industry.
 It acts as an interface between the government and the private sector, while also providing developmental and strategic support.
 The Marine Industries Development Fund was established by Article 1 of the Marine Industries Development and Support Law, approved on 5 August 2008, by the Islamic Consultative Assembly.
 The Fund was approved by the Council of Ministers on 2 July 2010.

 Objectives

 The Fund objectives are to achieve sustainable development in the marine industry: interpretation, regulation and implementation of support to the marine industries in areas such as construction, repair, supply chain development and service and facilitation in solving problems and resolving deterrent factors that may hinder development.

-The Fund requires the use of standard methods and procedures.
-It seeks to deliver time and cost-effective services, proper management of resources and attract domestic and international resources.